 The Group assessed whether there were any internal and external indicators of impairment of property, plant and equipment and intangible assets.
-For the year ended December 31, 2022 no impairment of property, plant and equipment and intangible assets has been recognized (2021: no impairment) due to the COVID-19 outbreak or related to the Russian-Ukrainian conflict.
+For the year ended December 31, 2023 no impairment of property, plant and equipment and intangible assets has been recognized (2022: no impairment) due to the Russian-Ukrainian war and other conflicts.